 Smile for the camera!
 CCTV surveillance is used extensively at Rockhampton Airport 24/7 for the purposes of public safety, security, crime prevention and detection.
 Images may be provided to Queensland Police or other law enforcement agencies.
 Your personal information will not be disclosed to any other person or organisation external to Council unless required or authorised by law.

-The Queensland Government prohibits smoking in the terminal or within 4 metres of the entrance to the building.
-Rockhampton Airport has provided two designated smoking areas located at:
+The Queensland Government prohibits smoking in the terminal or within 5 metres of the entrance to the building.
+Rockhampton Airport has provided one designated smoking area located at:

 - The arrivals or baggage collection end of the terminal before the taxi rank.

 Airport Management request members of the public refrain from smoking directly in front of the terminal doors, which is a non-smoking area.